Ranarangam Twitter Review: Here’s What Audiences Feel About Sharwanand Movie!

 About Dialogues

 Praises have been pouring in for the dialogues of the movie.
-Here is a tweet praising the first half of the movie as well as the dialogues on store.
+Here is a tweet praising the first half of the movie as well as the dialogues in store.

 |